 At Lowe’s I bought an inexpensive ($12) shallow, plastic tub meant to be used as a pond liner.
 With a dozen holes drilled in the bottom, it seemed an adequate temporary container for the big, blue whale.
 But when I set it next to the agave, it shrank alarmingly.
 Good grief, would it fit in there?
 Oh well.
 Forge on!

 I dressed as for battle.
 Rubber garden clogs.
 Jeans.
-Heavy, long-sleeve safari jacket (last worn in the wilds of Africa!) over my Amy’s Ice Creams t-shirt.
+Heavy, long-sleeve safari jacket (last worn in the wilds of Africa!) over an old t-shirt.
 Thick leather work gloves.
 Wrap-around plastic goggles.
 Hair pulled back and tucked under a straw hat.
 Except for the straw hat, which should have been a hockey mask and football helmet, I felt well protected.
 And hot.
 By the time I started digging it was in the upper 80s.
 And y’all know how I love the heat, right?

 First step: clipping off the lower leaves in order to get a shovel under the plant.
 My long-handled pruners did a good job of slicing through the succulent, fibrous leaves without my having to get too close.